Reflecting on Death, Mourning, and the Afterlife in the Jewish Tradition

 After One-Hundred-and-Twenty is also Hillel Halkin's eloquent and disarmingly candid reflection on his own mortality, the deaths of those he has known and loved, and the comfort he has and has not derived from Jewish tradition.

-Hillel Halkin is an author, translator, critic, and journalist.
+First published in 2018.Hillel Halkin is an author, translator, critic, and journalist.
 His books include Jabotinsky: A Life and Yehuda Halevi, which won the National Jewish Book Award.
-He lives in Israel.